 | Consistency | Variable | Consistent |

-| Integration with production line | Limited | Strong |
+| Integration with systems | Limited | Strong |

-Recent Updates and Technology Trends in Labeling Equipment
+Recent Updates and Technology Trends

-Integration with Industrial Internet of Things (IIoT) platforms
+- Integration with Industrial Internet of Things (IIoT) platforms

-AI-assisted inspection for label quality control
+- AI-assisted inspection for label quality control

-Digital printing systems for variable data labeling
+- Digital printing for variable data labeling

-Energy-efficient motors and drives
+- Energy-efficient motors and drives

 | Automation Level | Typical Use Case |